bark-community/bark-members-bot/README.md

 This file contains the handler function for the `/join` command.
 It checks for SOL, BARK, and CNFT payments or token ownership and adds the user to the respective groups.

+**handlers/payment_verification.py**

+This file contains functions for verifying SOL and BARK payments.

 ### Utils

 **utils/solana_utils.py**